 Format for industry submission

-Due to a need for risk assessment, any risks posed to workers by chemical substances or preparations will need to be recorded.
-Risk assessments are updated in accordance with national legislation.
+The employer’s risk assessment, including on any risks posed to workers by chemical substances or preparations, will need to be recorded.
+Risk assessments are updated in accordance with the minimum requirements of the Directive and national legislation.
 Member States are to draw up an implementation report every five years.